 Pentest engagement approach

-Our engagement approach remains focussed on service quality.
+Our engagement approach remains focused on service quality.
 Three principles underpin our engagement approach: We engage, We listen, and We deliver.
 The following five steps define our pen test process:

 Customer Business Insight & Requirements Capture